Overv/JSGL/README.md

 You can then start using it by calling the functions that are currently available the same way as you would with a hardware implementation.

-To draw the classic red, blue and green rectangle on a black background:
+To draw the classic red, blue and green triangle on a black background:

 	gl.clearColor( 0.0, 0.0, 0.0, 1.0 );
 	gl.clear( GL.COLOR_BUFFER_BIT );